bsalimi/academic-kickstart/content/project/hypdb.md

 tags = ["OLAP", "Decision Support Systems", "Causal Inference", "Simpson's Paradox"]

 # Project summary to display on homepage.
-summary = "HypDB ia a system to detect, explain, and to resolve bias in decision-support queries."
+summary = "HypDB is a system to detect, explain, and to resolve bias in decision-support queries."

 # Optional image to display on homepage.
 image_preview = "hypdb.jpg"